Ruthless Newcastle climb to third with 5-0 Palace thrashing

 It was the first time Palace have failed to score in 13 Premier League fixtures, though remarkably their expected goals tally of 2.02 was better than that of Newcastle (1.39).

-Newcastle played with tenacity, pace and efficiency in the final third as they opened the scoring on 14 minutes through Murphy’s thunderous shot from a tight angle that beat goalkeeper Dean Henderson high at his near post.
+Newcastle opened the scoring on 14 minutes through Murphy’s thunderous shot from a tight angle that beat goalkeeper Dean Henderson high at his near post.

 PENALTY MISS

-The visitors were awarded a penalty by the Video Assistant Review when home goalkeeper Nick Pope came to punch a free-kick that had been floated into the box and clattered into defender Chris Richards.
+The visitors were awarded a penalty by the Video Assistant Review when home goalkeeper Nick Pope came to punch a free-kick and clattered into defender Chris Richards.

 But Eze’s spot-kick was desperately poor and lacked power or accuracy, giving Pope his first penalty save for five years.